kenokrieger/multispin/README.md

 ## Compiling

-This is a CLion Project.
+This is project was created using Jetbrain's CLion IDE.
 The easiest way to compile it, is by loading it into CLion.
-Since it only consists of three files, you may also try to compile it manually using the nvcc compiler.
+Since it only consists of three files, you may also try to compile it manually using the nvcc compiler or CMake.

 ## Usage

 The program expects a file "multising.conf" in the directory it is called from.
 This file contains all the values for the simulation like grid size and parameters.